waggle-sensor/summer2021/Lee/work-log.md

 * OEPT test

 -Today's Technical Tasks
-* started learning JavaScript with W3school basic tutorials
+* started learning JavaScript with W3school basic tutorials in https://www.w3schools.com/js/default.asp
 * JavaScript is the programming language of the Web.
+(In HTML, JavaScript programs are executed by the web browser.)
 * HTML to define the content of web pages (backbone),
 * CSS to specify the layout of web pages (design),
 * and JavaScript to program the "behavior" of web pages (action).